 configuration option.

-Bugsnag, Inc. does not use event data from customer applications for any of the purposes outlined by Apple.
-We processes data on behalf of each Bugsnag customer to provide data analytics about crashes and application stability to that customer (the data controller).
-Full details are provided in our privacy policy.
+SmartBear does not use event data from customer applications for any of the purposes outlined by Apple.
+We processes data on behalf of each BugSnag customer to provide data analytics about crashes and application stability to that customer (the data controller).

 ---|---|